Krummers/Intermezzo-Scripts/README.md

 # Intermezzo Patcher
 Script for automating Intermezzo patchers.

-Required Python modules (this will be installed automatically):
+Required Python modules (this should be installed automatically):
 * requests

 Required programs (added to path):